Name of U3A: Sarum U3A.

 Location: Sarum U3A is located in the historical Cathedral city of Salisbury, in the county of Wiltshire, close to Old Sarum, the original site of the cathedral, which gives the group its name.
 Salisbury is well known for its historical buildings, its proximity to the prehistoric site of Stonehenge, the New Forest, the beautiful chalk down land and river valleys of the county as well as the famous Jurassic coast of Dorset.

-Activities: Our Monthly Meetings, held on the 3rd Wednesday of each month, offer members an opportunity to meet new and old friends, have a coffee and listen to an interesting speaker on a wide variety of topics.
+Activities: Our Monthly Meetings, held on the third Wednesday of each month, offer members an opportunity to meet old and new friends, have a coffee and listen to an interesting speaker on a wide range of topics.
+Recently we have had talks on The Nature of New Zealand, Using the National Archives, and Clancy Steer spoke about 50 Years of Costume Design.

 Comment: We are a friendly, welcoming group, with an active programme of outreach work which includes linking with a local care home, and a shared learning project with Salisbury Museum.
 But don't take our word for it - founder member Phyllis Babb has this to say about Sarum U3A